scriptotek/ar-project/_posts/2019-17-01-prototype.md

 ### Scene recognition test
 We wanted first to see if we could use a *Scene recognition* approach for wayfinding.
-We hoped we could take pictures of the library rooms, halls, shelves, staircases, the reception, etc, and use these to let the prototype app recognize where was is at any time.
+We hoped we could take pictures of the library rooms, halls, shelves, staircases, the reception, etc, and use these to let the prototype app recognize where it was.

 We did preliminary tests using shots of the office and some shelves nearby to get a sense of how well scence recognition would work with wayfinding.
 Below is an example of a typical library setting, and the prototype is displaying an arrow guiding the user to a specific collection.

 ![Testing of wayfinding inside the library](https://scriptotek.github.io/ar-project/assets/wayfinding_scene_test.png "Testing of wayfinding inside the library")

 For the prototype to show a wayfinding arrow like the one in the image above, it needs to recongnize where it is at any time, regardless of the angle of the viewfinder.
-To maximise the chances of scence regonition, we took multiple overlapping shots of the room from different angles (around 20 images).
+To maximize the chances of scence regonition, we took multiple overlapping shots of the room from different angles (around 20 images).
 Unfortunately, it did not work as we hoped.
 The issues we faced were that the scene failed to be recognized more often than not, making the guiding arrow disappear, jitter or get stuck pointing in a wrong direction.
 This happened either if you stood at an angle where no (or too few) pictures were taken of the scene, or if the scene itself had changed.
 As seen in the image above, there are moving elements in a library that could potentially change the scene: we have a touch table on wheels, exhibition shelves that change content, a user sitting in a moveable chair, etc. Also, at any time there will be users standing/moving about obscuring the scene.
 We found the scene recognition solutuion to be untenable due to the instability of detection.
 This was unfortunately not very surprising since scence recognition is meant to be used outside on large scale scenery that doesn't change nor gets obscured enough to prevent detection.

 ### Image recognition test
 Since we couldn't get scene recogntition to work reliably, we had to resort to image recogntion with specific target images that users would have to get up and close to.
 Obviously not preferrable to a system that guides the user without the user having to do anyting for it - but it was the only option available since we did not have the time or resources to use custom third party hardware for localization.